danieljwait/e2ee-messenger/Writeup/README.md

 **Overview**

 In this iteration, I successfully transitioned the program’s application layer networking protocol from text-based to object-based.
-This was done in response to the discussion in *2.1* *System Decomposition* as well as the practical findings of *3.2.7* *SEND command handling* in iteration 1.
+This was done in response to the discussion in *2.1* *Problem Decomposition* as well as the practical findings of *3.1.3.7* *SEND command handling* in iteration 1.
 The benefits of the object-based protocols include the following:

 1. Fewer errors caused by the protocol’s reliance on positional arguments and syntax